 Custom Code with C++

 The first thing you need to set up is your build system, meaning you need to have a project for your plugin.
-The easiest way to do so, is to add your own project into the ezEngine source tree and just use EZ's CMake build setup and generated solution.
+The easiest way to do so, is to use the C++ Project Generation functionality in the editor.
+Another option is to add your own project into the ezEngine source tree and just use EZ's CMake build setup and generated solution.

 A cleaner approach is to do basically the same, but to put your code outside the EZ source tree, and add a reference to that folder: